Skip to main content

 };

-object.
-This object is sent to the rendering engine (Jade) and will allow us access the object's content from our frontend.
+The key thing to notice is how we build up the pageData object.
+This object gets sent to the rendering engine (Jade) so we can access its content from the frontend.

-The country route is a lot simpler - we have to make sure though that the right URI is passed in to the getCountryInfo
+The country route is simpler.
+We just need to make sure we pass the right URI to getCountryInfo:

 var country = function (req, res) {